heeyeon-im/heeyeon-im.github.io/projects.md

         <img src="../images/grouping_fig3.jpg" width="90%" />
     </div>
     <div class="col-md-8 col-sm-12">
 And more importantly, I have found that the way observers grouped the dots into sets (predicted by the model uisng my clustering algorithm) systematically modulated the way they estimated the number of individual dots.
-Although Images A and B both have 29 dots, the estimated number of individual dots by human observers were dramatically different, with Image A (less clustered) being perceived as having more dots than Image B (more clustered).
-My clustering algorithm could accurately predict the degree to which human observers underestimated the number of individual dots in the more clustered image (e.g., Image B).
+Although Images A and B both had 29 dots, the estimated number of individual dots by human observers were dramatically different, with Image B (more clustered) being perceived as having much fewer dots than Image A (less clustered).
+My clustering algorithm could accurately predict the degree to which observers underestimated the number of individual dots, depending on the degree to which individual dots were spatially clustered into groups.
 This finding provides an example of how representations of "sets" and "individual objects"
     </div>
   </div>
 </div>